 Learn more: How to Prioritize Features for Mobile App MVP

 It doesn’t matter if it’s going to be a mobile or web application.
-MVP is vital to the success of a project and the development process.
+MVP is vital to the success of your product and the development process.
 After defining the platform, consider all functional and non-functional parameters that are essential for the project launch.
 A set of well-defined requirements for MVP will finger the tools you need to reach your aim and the additional tech stack you may need for the market version.

 Defining the Project Type